 We started at Bugle with a win that was made fairly comfortable by the home side's hospitable refusal to take catches, with debutant Tom Bennett-Hughes particularly favoured.
 Hoops (who has scored a century and a fifty against us) made his first Mystics half century, and all seven of our bowlers took a wicket.
 An early start at Pencarrow - necessitated by the home skipper's careful reading of the weather forecast for Wakefield in Yorkshire - led to a better day for batsmen than for bowlers, with three on each side reaching the agreed retirement figure of 30.
 The rain was the only winner on Tuesday.

 Into Devon, and a Chairman's Cup game for the ages.
-Runs were shared around as we set a target of a shade over 200.
+Runs from Chris Healey, Sid and others meant that we set a target of a shade over 200.
 Chris Cook and Ben Youngman, with an 88 partnership for the fourth wicket, were leading the Erratics to victory, but Fraser, Matt and Pete took some wickets and we ended up crowding around the bat trying to force victory.
 The draw meant that the Erratics retained the Chairman's Cup.
 Broadclyst beat us by four wickets on the Sunday, Hamish Edmond finishing the game with a six.

 For his inconspicuous but telling contributions, Deke was the player of the tour.
 Ellie, who laughed in the twin faces of those tour-wrecking monsters sobriety and sleep, was the supporter of the tour.